BenjaminDoran/motif-paper/sections/paper-methodology.md

 Applying an entropy calculation column-wise along the sequence will allows measurement of general conservation non-specific to any particular nucleotide.
 But, entropy by itself is not well suited to UniDip.
 Looking at the individual information content in *Fig. 6*, we see that higher scores actually correspond to less frequency.
 This makes sense because a sequence that is always a single symbol cannot convey any information.

 However, to measure conservation, we would like to invert the Y axis and scale to above 0.
 This transformation is important for two reasons.
 First, inverting and scaling makes thinking about conservation easier, making higher scores indicate higher conservation.
 Second, inverting and scaling makes the metric conform to the format of histogram data that we have already shown interfaces well with UniDip.
 Following the example set by motif logos, we invert the Y axis and scale in one step by subtracting the positional entropy from the maximum score possible with four possible nucleotides $2-H(X)$.
-After this transformation, we can visualize our simple sequence as scaled negative entropy (SNE).
+After this transformation, we can visualize the simple sequence as scaled negative entropy (SNE).

 ![Fig 7: Scaled Negative Entropy (SNE)](./imgs/polyANegEnt.png)

-We can see our metric shows a high peak in the region of the poly-A motif, indicating its conservation.
-The surrounding regions vary with each position, but are nowhere near the height of our generated motif.
+We can see the  metric shows a high peak in the region of the poly-A motif, indicating its conservation.
+The surrounding regions vary with each position, but are nowhere near the height of the generated motif.

-By default, with unimodal data, UniDip would return all our data as a single cluster.
+By default, with unimodal data, UniDip would return all the data as a single cluster.
 We can make another change to the algorithm, so that, in the event that we return a single cluster, we subsequently perform data mirroring to isolate the single region of highest conservation.

 ![Fig. 8: UniDip clustering on symbolic data](./imgs/polyACluster.png)